home-assistant/hassbian-scripts/README.md

 This script was originally contributed by [@Landrash](https://github.com/Landrash).

 ### Install OpenZWave-pip *(install_openzwave-pip.sh)*
-This script installs Python_OpenZWae and symlinks the OpenZWave configuration directory for easy usage.
+This script installs `python_openzwave` and symlinks the OpenZWave configuration directory for easy usage.

 Script is run with as the `pi` user with the following command.
 Normal runtime for this scripts is about 15 minutes.
 ```
 sudo hassbian-config install openzwave-pip
 ```
 After this script has been run, add ZWave to your `configuration.yaml` file as usual.
+This script should not be needed after Home Assistant 0.46 since it's intergrated in Home Assistant.

 This script was originally contributed by [@Landrash](https://github.com/Landrash).